 If you buy imported products marketed as “dietary supplements” and nonprescription drug products from ethnic or international stores, flea markets, swap meets or online, watch out.
 Health fraud scams abound.
-According to Cariny Nuñez, M.P.H., a public health advisor in the Office of Minority Health at the U.S. Food and Drug Administration (FDA), health scammers often target advertising to people who prefer to shop at nontraditional places, especially those who have limited English proficiency and limited access to health care services and information.
+Health scammers often target advertising to people who prefer to shop at nontraditional places, especially those who have limited English proficiency and limited access to health care services and information.

-“These scammers know that ethnic groups who may not speak or read English well, or who hold certain cultural beliefs, can be easy targets,” Nuñez says.
+Companies that sell fraudulent health products know that ethnic groups who may not speak or read English well, or who hold certain cultural beliefs, can be easy targets for health scams.
 For example, Native Americans, Latinos, Asians and Africans may have a long tradition of turning to more herbal or so-called “natural” remedies.
 Many advertisers put the word “natural” somewhere on the package of a product, knowing it inspires trust in certain groups.